 - Roles of the Parties.
 With respect to processing of Personal Information, Signifyd acts as a Service Provider and Subscriber acts as a Business.
 For the avoidance of doubt, Signifyd is responsible for performing the Services to Subscriber as set forth in the Agreement, in particular fraud identification, prevention, dispute and monitoring, and to analyze data for the purpose of building, maintaining and improving Signifyd’s predictive models and for fraud-related services.

 - Additional Representations and Warranties.
 In addition to any representations and warranties in the Agreement, Signifyd represents and warrants that it shall not retain, use, disclose or otherwise sell Personal Information for any purpose other than for performing the services specified in the Agreement, this Addendum, or as otherwise permitted by the CCPA.
-Signifyd understands the restrictions contained in Section 1798.140(w)(2)(A) and will comply with these restrictions, as supplemented by the final regulations (when published).
+Signifyd understands the restrictions contained in Section 1798.140(w)(2)(A) and will comply with these restrictions, as supplemented by the regulations promulgated by the California Attorney General.
 Signifyd will not further collect, sell, or use the Personal Information except as necessary to perform the Business Purpose.
 For the avoidance of doubt, Signifyd shall not use the Personal Information for the purpose of providing services to another person or entity, except that Signifyd may combine Personal Information received from one or more entities to which it provides similar services to the extent necessary to detect data security incidents, or protect against fraudulent or illegal activity.
 Subscriber represents and warrants that it has provided notice that the Personal Information is being used or shared consistent with Cal.
 Civ.
 Code 1798.140(t)(2)(C)(i).

 - Reasonable Assistance.
 Signifyd shall provide reasonable assistance to Subscriber in facilitating compliance with Consumer rights requests.
 Signifyd shall not be required to delete any of the Personal Information to comply with a Consumer’s request directed by Subscriber if it is necessary to maintain such information in accordance with Cal.
 Civ.
 Code 1798.105(d), in which case Signifyd will promptly inform Subscriber of the exceptions relied upon under 1798.105(d) and Signifyd shall not use the Personal Information retained for any other purpose than provided for by that exception.